shamikh-mill/blog/_posts/2017-05-21-notes-on-deep-learning.md

 Lesson 2: Forward Propagation
 - Lines connect the input to the hidden layer, with a number that represents the weight.
+To calculate the number associated with the hidden layers